ketaslava/multiclicker/README.md

 * Activates automaticaly with quick clicks (just click fast and the program will help you click even faster)

 # Setup
-1. Install g++ and libinput-dev.
-Run this command in terminal$: sudo apt-get install g++ libinput-dev
+1. Install g++, libinput-dev, input-utils.
+Run automatic configuration with this command$: sudo sh ./setup.sh
-1. Run lsinput.
+2. Run lsinput.
 In the terminal run$: sudo lsinput
-2. Find the device name in list.
+3. Find the device name in list.
 Like (name: "USB OPTICAL MOUSE")
-3. Copy "USB OPTICAL MOUSE"
+4. Copy "USB OPTICAL MOUSE"
-4. Paste "USB OPTICAL MOUSE" to the config/device_name.txt file and save it
+5. Paste "USB OPTICAL MOUSE" to the config/device_name.txt file and save it

 # Run
 1. Use "sudo sh ./run.sh" to build and run program.
 Also you can use "sudo ./dist/main" to run program instantly